Dr. Gabi Kratochwil

 Men and women enhance our economy with their management styles and spirit.
 Society is diverse.
 Enterprises seeking success should be diverse as well.
 Anything else would be a waste of talent and thus a waste of competitiveness.

-Corporate Director Human Resources Global Diversity & Inclusion, Henkel AG & Co.
+Global Diversity & Inclusion, Henkel AG & Co.
 KGaA, Germany

-I am convinced that a company culture focused on the inclusion of people with their different experiences, skills and cultural backgrounds is the key driver of creativity, innovation and invention and it is decisive for the competitiveness and future viability of every company.
+I am convinced that a corporate culture focused on the inclusion of people with their different experiences, skills and cultural backgrounds is the key driver of creativity, innovation and invention and it is decisive for the competitiveness and future viability of every company.

 Aisha Hussein Alfardan